Splode/pomotroid/README.md

 - Charming timer alert sounds (optional)
 - Desktop notifications (optional)
 - Minimize to tray (optional)
+- Several themes included with the ability to create custom themes.
+- Timer activity logging.

+### Themes

+Pomotroid provides many themes.
+It's also theme-able, allowing you to customize its appearance.

+Visit the [theme documentation](./docs/themes/themes.md) to view the full list of official themes and for instruction on creating your own.

 ## Install

+### Download

 Download the latest version from the [releases](https://github.com/Splode/pomotroid/releases) page.